 Aside from this, we’ve also seen tweaks to the Arc Star, which has less of an area-of-effect and a higher ignition delay, but can now down a player with no shields if it sticks them.
 We’ve seen drops in mag sizes for all Energy weapons, but the introduction of a new Energy Extended Mag to make up for it.
 And, very importantly, the max Shotgun Ammo stack size has been drastically reduced from 64 to 16, meaning ammo efficiency is no longer a reason to pick a Shotgun over an SMG for your close-range option.

-For full details on all these and other changes that have taken place over the past week, check out our Apex Legends update & patch notes guide.
+For full details on all these and other changes that have taken place over the past week, check out our Apex Legends Season 4 update/patch notes guide.

 Apex Legends map changes – Kings Canyon in Season 2